GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 ### 3. Machine Learning
 :::{dropdown} Training Point Attribution
-The full expanded Training Point dataset was attributed with covariate data from both the 2021 and 2022 modelling year covariate stacks.
+For the v1.0.0 implementation of the model, the full expanded Training Point dataset was attributed with covariate data from both the 2021 and 2022 modelling year covariate stacks.
 Training points where covariates were derived from <10 clear observations in either modelling year were removed from the relevant modelling year dataset.

 Both of these attributed annual Training Point datasets were then combined to form the final datasets for Model training.
 :::